cyberjohncj/cyberjohncj/README.md

 # cyberjohncj

-- 👋 Hi, I’m @cyberjohncj
+- 👋 Hi, I’m @cyberjohncj and i most

-- 💻 I’m interested in technology and programming!
-- 🌱 I’m currently working toward a networking certification from packet tracer and Python programming.
-- 💞️ I’m looking to collaborate on any type of project!
-- 📫 How to reach me: Gmail: johncj63113@gmail.com Discord: jcybers
+# My github:
+I may or may not have repos that intrest you currently.
+I only know how to program in Python, but who knows, that may change in the future!

+# About me:
-- 😄 Pronouns: He / Him
+  * Pronouns: He / Him
+# Contact me:
+  * Gmail: johncj63113@gmail.com
+  * Discord: jcybers